+Don’t over-promise, and take swift, meaningful action.
 It’s that simple.
 Don’t make promises to your staff that you’re not certain you can keep.
 “We’ll get to work on that,” is only valuable if there’s a viable solution in sight that you’re planning on taking meaningful steps towards in the near term.

 It’s also important to let employees see the action you’re taking, and this is where transparency can be an invaluable asset.

 For example: Your company is scaling quickly.
 You survey your team and find a resounding sentiment that the office is too crowded.
 Don’t promise a bigger office is coming until you’re ready to move in.
 Think instead about ways you can take immediate, meaningful action toward solving the problem with creative solutions that are within your means.